-In this video, the science lead for the CCI ECV project on Land Cover, Sophie Bontemps of UC Louvain (Belgium), provides an introductory explanation of the importance of making global observations on land cover within the context of improving our understanding of climate change.
+In this video, the science lead for the CCI project on Land Cover, Sophie Bontemps of UC Louvain (Belgium), provides an introductory explanation of the importance of making global observations on land cover within the context of improving our understanding of climate change.

 For more information, please visit our CCI page for Land Cover.